 Climate change is impacting Hawaiʻi and experts warn it will only get worse.
 We are already experiencing very active hurricane seasons, beach and coastal erosion creating loss of homes and roads, rain bombs, and record-breaking temperatures.
 The Sierra Club of Hawaiʻi is dedicated to ensuring a just future for Hawaiʻi in the face of a changing climate.

-We will be tracking bills in these main issue areas, as well as DLNR funding bills, waste and recycling, and coalition bills in our 2019 Priority Bill List.
+We will be tracking bills in these main issue areas, as well as DLNR funding bills, waste and recycling, and coalition bills.

 Carbon Free Hawaiʻi